MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidtaskrecurrence-canonical-property.md

 ## Remarks

-For information about how to create and specify a RecurrencePattern structure, see [How to: Create a Simple Recurrent Task Item](how-to-create-a-simple-recurrent-task-item.md).
+For information about how to create and specify a RecurrencePattern structure, see [Create a Simple Recurrent Task Item](how-to-create-a-simple-recurrent-task-item.md).

 ## Related Resources